mParticle’s IDSync features are designed to address the following common issues with user management.

 Alternatively, you might wish to define different groups of users for different apps within the same ecosystem.
 For example, you might have one app for vendors and another for buyers, with a completely different set of metrics for each group.
 IDSync allows mParticle to support either use case.

-Personalization of Customer Experience (CX) is a top priority for marketers.
+Personalization of customer experience (CX) is a top priority for marketers.
 Personalization reduces friction and increases conversions by presenting relevant in-context content that increases customer awareness, engagement, and satisfaction.
 The Immutable Identity Setting enables marketers to use the mParticle Profile API to get the most up-to-date real-time user identities, device identities, user attributes, and audience memberships.
-The Profile API uses either an identifier with Immutable Identity set or the mParticle Identifer to match a user profile.
+The Profile API uses either an identifier with Immutable Identity set or the mParticle Identifier to match a user profile.
 Additionally, IDSync Search allows marketers to query User Profiles by any known identifier, such as email, mobile phone, or device identity, and return all matched user identity values including the mParticle ID.
 The mParticle ID can then be used with Profile API to get the values necessary to personalize the customer experience.

 The ability to provide evidence that demonstrates that your organization is in regulatory compliance is important to every Chief Privacy Officer and corporate information security executive.
 GDPR and CCPA data privacy controls and traceability are core to mParticle’s user profile data policies.
 In addition, the IDSync Search capability can verify that a matching User Profile exists.
 It can also be used after a GDPR or CCPA User Profile Delete Request has been processed, to validate that the process has completed successfully and thereby validate compliance.